enel-gdh-educational/katacoda-scenarios/version-control/multi-branching/01-basicbranching.md

 The first and most important command to know is `git branch`.

-Without passing any argument, `git branch` lists the current branches of the repo.
+Without passing any argument, `git branch` lists the current branches of the repository.

 *What do you get if you try running `git branch` now?*